 My drive looked like this for most of 120 miles.
 In the first few miles, I noticed that the white truck up ahead seemed to be in a caravan with a small blue car.

 So when the truck and the car made a pit stop, I did too.
+Two women and a man crawled out of the car and the truck.
 After they used the facilities, I introduced myself and assured them I wasn’t stalking them.
 Just trying to return to my usual state of over-confidence.
 They offered to share their tailgate lunch and to let me drive between their two cars.
 I loved that.

 Back on the road, the desert randomly became a canvas for history and a little art.
 At the intersection of Route 66, I saw Roy’s, a famous icon of California’s mid-century history.